thales-markets/thales-improvement-proposals/TIPs/TIP-82.md

 ## Motivation

-Layer2DAO is a decentralized organization governed by the L2DAO token, that works towards investing in L2 native projects and thus supporting the growth of Layer 2 networks.
+Layer2DAO is a decentralized autonomous organization governed by the L2DAO token, that works towards investing in L2 native projects and thus supporting the growth of Layer 2 networks.

 Layer2DAO is governed by L2DAO token holders.
 Through the proposal and voting process L2DAO token holders determine the actions and direction of Layer2DAO.